Course Outline

 • Migrate and consolidate artifacts

-• Migrate and integrate source control measures
+• Migrate and integrate source control measure

 • Implement and manage build infrastructure